Murad-code/World-DB-Spring/README.md

 ## How to use the Program

-Open the project directory: "Dungeons and Debuggerss" and open the class "App".
+Open the project directory: "Hibernate Haunters" and open the class "App".
 Ensure the spring boot application is running:

 ```
   public static void main(String[] args) {
-        SpringApplication.run(DungeonsAndDebugerssApplication.class, args);
+        SpringApplication.run(HibernateHauntersApplication.class, args);
     }
 ```
 Within the main method you can query the SQL database withthe following methods within the bean.
 Comment out the methods you dont require.